PhysicsBonaFide/live-temp-humidity-tracker-with-i2c/README.md

 # temp-humidity-tracker-esp32-i2c
-Live temperature &amp; humidity tracking using an ESP32 with an I2C sensor.
+Live temperature & humidity tracking using a microcontroller with an I2C temperature and humidity sensor.

 ##live_plotting